Research Expertise and Interest

-We are interested in how populations, or ensembles, of neurons encode and process information.
-We collect data from neural ensembles during free behavior, and we interpret these data using computational frameworks such as reinforcement learning.
-Our recent focus has been on ensembles in the hippocampus that underlie spatial learning and memory.
-We are particularly interested in offline ensemble activity, known as "replay", in which sequential activity patterns depict simulated spatial trajectories, both prior to and immediately following movement.
+David Foster is an associate professor in the Department of Psychology.
+His current research group is interested in how populations, or ensembles, of neurons encode and process information.
+They collect data from neural ensembles during free behavior, and they interpret these data using computational frameworks such as reinforcement learning.
+Their recent focus has been on ensembles in the hippocampus that underlie spatial learning and memory.
+They are particularly interested in offline ensemble activity, known as "replay", in which sequential activity patterns depict simulated spatial trajectories, both prior to and immediately following movement.
 Work in the laboratory divides into three sub-areas:

 - Consideration of the function of replay, for example, in planning future behavior, including how replay might drive or otherwise interact with reward expectation activity in downstream areas;